madhuvarshinina/ml-assessment-madhuvarshini-na/part_b/business_analysis.md

 ### (b)
 Using revenue alone can be misleading because it is influenced by pricing and discount levels.
 For example, a high discount may increase revenue but not reflect actual customer demand.

-In contrast, **items sold directly measures customer response** to a promotion, making it a more reliable indicator of effectiveness.
+but In contrast, **items sold directly measures customer response** to a promotion, making it a more reliable indicator of effectiveness.

-This highlights an important machine learning principle: the target variable should align closely with the real business objective being optimised.
+This shows an important machine learning principle: the target variable should align closely with the real business objective being optimised.